sensu/sandbox/sensu-go/core/README.md

-## Lesson \#3: Automate event production with the Sensu client
+## Lesson \#3: Automate event production with the Sensu agent
-So far we've used only the Sensu server and API, but in this lesson, we'll add the Sensu client and create a check to produce events automatically.
+So far we've used only the Sensu agent's keepalive check, but in this lesson, we'll create a check that can be scheduled on the agent to produce workload relevant events.
 Instead of sending alerts to Slack, we'll store event data with [InfluxDB](https://www.influxdata.com/) and visualize it with [Grafana](https://grafana.com/).

 **1. Install Nginx and the Sensu HTTP Plugin**

-Up until now we've used placeholder event data, but in this lesson, we'll use the [Sensu HTTP Plugin](https://github.com/sensu-plugins/sensu-plugins-http) to monitor an Nginx server running on the sandbox.
+We'll use the [Sensu HTTP Plugin](https://github.com/sensu-plugins/sensu-plugins-http) to monitor an Nginx server running on the sandbox.

 First, install and start Nginx: